Samoftheforrest/follow-the-leader/README.md

 - **Verdict**
 I played 5 rounds of the game, and during each of the leader's turns I continually pressed all of the buttons.
 The player was unable to move during the leader's turn.
 I have determined that this fix has been successful.

+### Keydown event not resetting when the game resets

+- **Bug**
+[As mentioned above](###Player-still-able-to-move-after-getting-to-the-final-square), for every round of the game, a new `keydown` listener was added to the document.
+Using the fix I implemented in the aforementioned solution meant the `keydown` listener only had the board information for the current difficulty mode.
+If the player resets the game, the `keydown` logic does not reset.

+- **Fix**
+To get the game to reset properly, I added `window.location.reload()` to the `resetGame` function.
+This refreshes the page whenever the function is run, which in turn removes the keydown event listener.

+- **Verdict**
+I used the reset button (the main title) and the 'play again' button five seperate times - making sure to switch to a new difficulty each time.
+On each occasion, the `keydown` listener was added correctly.
+I have determined this fix to be successful.

 ## Deployment

 ### Local Development